op12no2/cwtch/README.md

-# cwtch
+# Cwtch

-A C UCI chess engine
+A UCI chess engine written in C.

+Cwtch does not have a user interface and requires a chess UI for use.